cppalliance/safe-cpp/proposal/draft.md

 static_assert(F3 != F4);
 ```

-As with _noexcept-specifier_, the safeness of a function's type can be stripped when converting function pointers.
-It's unsound to add a _safe-specifier_ during conversion, so that's prohibit.
-But it's okay to strip `safe`, just as it's permitted to strip `noexcept`.
+Just like `noexcept`, the safeness of a function's type can be stripped during standard conversion of function pointers.
+It's unsound to add a _safe-specifier_ during conversions, as it is with `noexcept`, so that's prohibited.

 ```cpp
 // You can strip off `safe` in function pointers.